Ahmed Hussen: Minister of International Development

+Backbencher

+He was re-elected in York South—Weston—Etobicoke in the 2025 Canadian federal election.

 Awards

 Hussen has over the years received honours and recognition for his public work.
 In January 2004, the Toronto Star named him among the 10 individuals who have made significant contributions to Toronto in various fields, including community service, business, sports and science.
 In 2017, Hussen was presented with the Top 25 Canadian Immigrant Awards, an award that honours the achievements of immigrants who have chosen to make Canada their home.

 Hussen was also presented a Queen's Gold and Diamond Jubilee medal.
 He also received the Ontario Non-Profit Housing Authority Award for his efficacious advocacy work in Regent Park.